-6.8 The demand for office space in Hillingdon has improved since 2004 with notable uptake in Uxbridge and the Odyssey Business Park, South Ruislip, although it is noted that there remains relatively high vacancy levels in Stockley Park and Hayes.
+6.8 Taking into account the economic climate in the UK, demand for office space in Hillingdon has improved with notable uptake in Uxbridge and the Odyssey Business Park, South Ruislip, although it is noted that there remains relatively high vacancy levels in Stockley Park and Hayes.
 According to the London Annual Office Review 2006, there appears to be an adequate supply of both built and pipeline office development in West London to meet the demand for office floorspace over the next five years.
-During 2007/08 we have observed a net increase of 17,675 square metres of office/light industrial floorspace.
-According to 2007/08 D1 floorspace statistics there are currently 60,741 square metres of D1 uses under construction which would result in a net increase of 48,991 square metres once they are all completed.
+During 2008/09 we have observed a net increase of 4,916sq.m of office/light industrial floorspace.
+Also, statistics show that there were 2,952sq.m of D1 uses under construction in the same period, which would result in a net increase of 13,722sq.m once they are all completed.